tldr-pages/tldr/pages/osx/netstat.md

 `netstat -t`

-- Display PID and program names for a specific port:
+- Display PID and program names for a specific protocol:

 `netstat -p {{protocol}}`